git/git.github.io/rev_news/drafts/edition-24.md

     * Johannes Schindelin remarked that offloading such issues to tools like Gerrit looks suboptimal.
     * The topic was concluded with a short disucssion on git bisect with submodules.

-* Jakob [XXX] presented the Gitlab soltuion for Gitaly, aka „Git RPC“.
+* Jacob Vosmaer presented the Gitlab soltuion for Gitaly, aka „Git RPC“.
     * Gitlab tries to get away from NFS, and would like to see a LRU disk cache, as the NFS cache not good enough for heavy use.
     * The question is how far only Gitlab is affected (vs. the general community).